 Here’s another gem by Curtis Faith.
 In Trading from Your Gut: How to Use Right Brain Instinct & Left Brain Smarts to Become a Master Trader, author Curtis Faith offers evidence about the power of intuitive thinking in trading.
 Further, using personal testimonies, Faith demonstrates that investment instincts arise from gut feelings from the right-brain thoughts.
 However, traders dismiss instinctive feelings from left-side brain thoughts.
 Faith explains that for a more balanced approach and to use rationality, use the left-brain test to the right-brain ideas.

-A few concepts to explore in this book include; humans analyze facts with the left brains and use the right brain for possible creativity; smart investors bring balance of the right-side brain and left-side brain; “master traders” equip themselves in such a way to block these cognitive biases; investors use intuition to become aware of price patterns.
+A few concepts to explore in this book include; humans analyze facts with the left brains and use the right brain for possible creativity; smart investors bring a balance of the right-side brain and left-side brain; “master traders” equip themselves in such a way to block these cognitive biases; investors use intuition to become aware of price patterns.

 Quotes from the book;